thegooddocsproject/request-for-comment/template-roles-and-resources.md

 - Acts as a project manager for all template-related work.
 - Oversees the overall template development process and provides assistance to contributors working on templates, such as helping get community reviewers or pull request reviewers to look at template drafts.
 - Coordinates and communicates regularly with the template authors, template mentors, community reviewers, and pull request reviewers.
-- Ensures each template receives at least three community reviews on their draft when a template is in the workshop phase.
+- Ensures each template receives at least three community reviews on their draft when a template is in the feedback phase.
-- Acts as a gatekeeper for template quality and, along with a template mentor, makes the final judgment call about when a template is ready to move from the workshop phase to the pull request phase.
+- Acts as a gatekeeper for template quality and, along with a template mentor, makes the final judgment call about when a template is ready to move from the feedback phase to the pull request phase.
 - Is authorized to merge template pull requests.
 - Tracks whether the ticket for that template can be closed or if additional tickets need to be created to reflect dependent tasks.